 The Pros and Cons of Cheek Surgery

-As with any surgery, however, there are some potential cons that could detract from your willingness to have either procedure performed.
+As with any surgery, however, some potential cons could detract from your willingness to have either procedure performed.
 For zygoma reduction plasty, results can sometimes be too subtle or even unnoticeable, and there is a possibility of scarring.

 In dimpleplasty, there is a risk of asymmetry and varied results.
 Patients should be aware that this, like cheek reduction surgery, is a permanent procedure.
 It’s therefore essential that the patient is mentally prepared to embrace their new look and the benefits of the surgery, and that their expectations about the procedure are realistic--to avoid potential disappointment with the results.

 In most cases, patients report feeling very content and satisfied with the outcome of these procedures.
 Both cheek reduction surgery and dimpleplasty are rather simple surgeries, with often subtle but very natural looking results.